St James's Place sales jump as European debt fears ease

-LONDON Investment manager St James's Place reported a jump in fourth-quarter sales as its well-heeled customers became more confident Europe is recovering from its sovereign debt crisis.
+LONDON British investment manager St James's Place (SJP.L) reported a jump in fourth-quarter sales as its well-heeled customers became more confident Europe is recovering from its sovereign debt crisis.

 New business increased 46 percent from a year earlier in the last three months of 2012, the company said in a trading statement on Thursday.